phpManufaktur/kitFramework/README.md

-### kitFramework
+# kitFramework #

-The Framework for KeepInTouch is based on the [SILEX Framework] [1] and is preconfigured for the kitFramework Extensions of the phpManufaktur and for 3rd party extensions.
+The kitFramework is based on [Symfony](http://symfony.com/ "Symfony") and [Silex](http://silex.sensiolabs.org/ "Silex") and extend the Content Management System [WebsiteBaker](http://websitebaker2.org) and [LEPTON CMS](http://lepton-cms.org) with powerful applications and additional tools.

-Please check out the [kitFramework API] [2] for more informations.
+Please check out the [kitFramework API](https://github.com/phpManufaktur/kitFramework/wiki) for more information.

 #### Requirements